 If this seems grueling, shift your mindset toward creativity.
 If you overspend on entertainment, for example, find fun, affordable alternatives.
 Swap fine-dining for picnics, research free museum days and choose matinees or Netflix over evening films.

 Putting Everything on Credit (and Not Paying It Off)

 Credit cards can bring major perks over debit cards, from changes for an improved credit score to an easier time having stolen card issues remedied.
 But using credit cards to fund everything can fuel huge financial burdens.

-In 2017, Americans had an average credit card debt of over $6,879 per person, according to a study conducted by GOBankingRates.
-Unless you pay your credit cards off every month, you run the risk of hefty accrued interest.
-To maintain a good credit score, avoid spending more than 30 percent of your available limit.
+Unless you pay your credit cards off every month, you run the risk of hefty, accrued interest.
+To maintain a good credit score, avoid spending more than 30% of your available limit.

 Only Paying Credit Card Minimums

-Another sure way to increase debt and money stress is to pay only the minimum required amount toward credit card debt each month.
-Most cards only require cardholders to pay up to 3 percent of the monthly balance.
+Another sure way to increase debt and money stress is to pay only the minimum required amount toward your credit card debt each month.
+Most cards only require cardholders to pay up to 3% of the monthly balance.

 Not only does paying that small amount leave you with more to pay later, but you’ll accrue interest.
-Interest rates vary by card but average over 15 percent nationally.
+Interest rates vary by card but average over 21.04% nationally in 2023.

 Seldom Dining In